wwWallet/wallet-frontend/README.md

 | iOS              | iOS     (Same Hardware)                | -                  |

 Please note that these scenarios are specific to Google Chrome on different operating systems and authenticators.
-The eDiplomas Digital Wallet Frontend aims to provide a secure and flexible authentication experience with a focus on PRF compatibility.
+The eDiplomas Digital Wallet Frontend is committed to delivering a secure and adaptable authentication experience with an emphasis on PRF extension compatibility.

 ## Firebase
 This application uses Firebase for authentication and messaging features.
 To integrate Firebase into your project, follow these steps: